tj64/epil/README.md

 ## Invocation ##

-In a global installation, the 'pil' command should be used.
+In a global installation, the 'epil' command should be used.
 You can either start in plain or in debug mode.
 The difference is that for debug mode the command is followed by single plus ('+') sign.
 The '+' must be the very last argument on the command line.